Hockey-Tokyo spotlight offers game great opportunity to restore fading appeal | ExBulletin

 Hockey-Tokyo spotlight offers game great opportunity to restore fading appeal

-TOKYO, June 30 (Reuters) – In a few weeks, Tokyo hockey players will line up for the 24th time for the Summer Olympics, knowing that the days could be numbered as a core sport in the Games unless they get a show may care about kickstarting a resurgence in its waning global profile.
+TOKYO (Reuters) – In a few weeks, hockey players in Tokyo will line up for the 24th time for the Summer Olympics, knowing their days as a core sport in the Games could be numbered unless they can put on a show to spark a resurgence in its dwindling global profile.

 Often ranked among the world’s most popular sports, in part due to India’s large fan base, hockey has remained a niche game in many countries and struggles to generate the kind of global interest that elite-level sports like athletics and swimming can spark.